Bah-uân

-Bah-oân (肉圓 (ròuyuán, jou^{4}-yüan^{2}, bah-oân, meat circle)) is a Taiwanese dumpling made of starch and rice flour, filled with meat and vegetables.
+Bah-uân is a Taiwanese dumpling made of starch and rice flour, filled with meat and vegetables.
 It is gelatinous and translucent, and often considered street food.

 Names

 The alternative term "ba-wan" is a non-standard romanization derived from Taiwanese Hokkien.
 In the township of Lukang, Changhua County, ba-wan are known as bahhoe (肉回 (ròuhuí, bah-hôe, meat return)) because they take on the block-like shape of the character 回.